grocid/libPQP/README.md

 4. The MAC of the message and error vector is verified using the key k₂ derived from the token.
 5. If the verification returns True, Alice accepts the message.
 Otherwise she rejects it.
 ```

+This completes the outline of the protocol.
+Below is a graphical interpretation of the above steps.

 ![protocol receiver](https://raw.githubusercontent.com/grocid/encrypt.life-python/master/receiver.png)